 If you enroll in online courses through the IHI Open School on IHI.org, and if your organization has purchased our accompanying administrative tool, we may share information about your participation in the IHI Open School, including your course progress and testing results, with your organization.
 If you opt to use the Groups feature in connection with your use of the IHI Open School, we will share certain Information as described in the section of this Privacy Statement on Groups.

 IHI staff and faculty and registered users of IHI.org may create groups (“Groups”) whereby members of the Group can send emails to the other members of the Group, share documents with the Group, and participate in discussions via a discussion board.
 Groups may be public or private.
 Public Groups will be publicly listed and open to any registered user who wishes to join.
 Private Groups will be available by invitation only.
-Once you have joined a Group, your membership in that Group, and your Public Contact Information, will be visible to all members of that Group.
+Once you have joined a Group, your membership in that Group, and your Public Profile Information, will be visible to all members of that Group.

 Site Usage Statistics, Cookies, Advertisements and Web Beacons